-With the recent licensing of some of Wizards of the Coast’s settings recently, such as Dragonlance and Ravenloft, there has been talk amongst fans of licensing out some of the other older settings as well, such as the Spelljammer setting.
+With the licensing of some of Wizards of the Coast’s settings, such as Dragonlance and Ravenloft, there has been talk among fans of licensing out some of the other older settings as well, such as the Spelljammer setting.

 Spelljammer as a Setting